wp-plugins/shipworks-e-commerce-bridge/readme.txt

 == Installation ==

-1. Upload `ShipWorksBridge` folder to the `/wp-content/plugins/` directory
+1. Upload `shipworks-e-commerce-bridge` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to the `ShipWorks Bridge` menu that appears in your admin menu